percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xbcloud/xbcloud.rst

 Incremental backups
 ================================================================================

-First, you need to make the full backup on which the incremental one is going to be based:
+First, make the full backup which is the base for an incremental backup:

 .. code-block:: bash